Tehran Conference: Dinner meeting

 Stalin proposed executing 50,000 to 100,000 German officers so that Germany could not plan another war.
 Roosevelt, believing that Stalin was not serious, joked that "maybe 49,000 would be enough."
 Churchill, however, was outraged and denounced "the cold blooded execution of soldiers who fought for their country."
 He said that only war criminals should be put on trial in accordance with the Moscow Document, which he had written.
 He stormed out of the room but was brought back in by Stalin, who said he was joking.
 Churchill was glad Stalin had relented but thought that Stalin had been testing the waters.

-Three powers come together

-On 1 December 1943, the three leaders re-assembled and issued a set of declarations.
-They also negotiated the following military conclusions at the conference.

-Iran would go to war with Germany, a common enemy to the three powers.
-Stalin, Churchill, and Roosevelt addressed the issue of Iran's special financial needs during the war and the possibility of needing aid after the war.
-The three powers declared to continue to render aid to Iran.
-The Iranian government and the three powers reach an accord within all the disagreements to maintain the independence, sovereignty, and integrity of Iran.
-The United States, the Soviet Union, and the United Kingdom expected Iran to follow along with the other Allies to establish peace once the war was over, which was agreed upon when the declaration was made.